When thinking about a positive customer service experience in the past, what comes to mind?

 Now you’re in a pickle.
 On one hand, you could do exactly what the company wants, roll over, and play dead.
 On the other, you could get what’s rightfully yours by playing a little hardball.
 Now, we’ll show you how…

-How to File a Dispute With Your Credit Card Company: Practical Advice for Getting Your Money Back
+How to File a Dispute With Your Credit Card Company: Steps to Getting Your Money Back

 “I received my bottle of TLS Hair fourteen days ago.
 I just called them to cancel my order and they just responded with "is there anything else I can help you with and have a nice day."
 I told them that they couldn't have canceled it in five seconds and she then snapped and said it's just one click of a button and repeated herself with have a nice day and hung up on me.
 I'm not quite sure if she would have canceled it for sure, can someone help me?” – Tomikha, desperate for some answers after dealing with TLS Hair’s customer service.